mychemicalEli/paticas-api/README.md

 - POST /api/volunteers: Create a new volunteer
 - PUT /api/volunteers/{id}: Update a volunteer by ID
 - DELETE /api/volunteers/{id}: Delete a volunteer by ID

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.
-I tried to use Git flow, PRs and  [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)